im-Amitto/docusaurus/book/chapter-16.md

----
-id: chapter-16
-title: Introduction to Testing and Writing Unit Tests
----

 ## Why write tests?
 Testing is an important aspect of software development life cycle.
 It is a means to ensure the quality of product is maintained.